 I had some leftover marinara to use up and decided to try making meatball sliders.
 I am trying to cook healthier so I didn’t smother them in cheese, although I think that would be tasty.
-I did add a bit of Asiago to the meatballs along with lots of garlic, mushrooms and onions.
+I did add a bit of Asiago to the meatballs along with lots of garlic, mushrooms, and onions.
 I used dinner rolls for the bun and topped them with a fresh basil leaf.
-The Roasted Tomato, Garlic and Onion Marinara tasted really delicious with the meatballs but if you aren’t up for making it, use a jar of your favorite marinara sauce.
-They were so good, easy to make with little clean up – I love those kind of recipes.
+The Roasted Tomato, Garlic, and Onion Marinara tasted really delicious with the meatballs but if you aren’t up for making it, use a jar of your favorite marinara sauce.
+They were so good, easy to make with little clean-up – I love that kind of recipe.
 The meatballs were moist, tender and so delicious.
 My husband, daughter and I loved these little sliders while my son didn’t care too much for them – that’s okay, more for me!

 - 7 button mushrooms, diced finely